top of page

 The only answer given was that 150 Kubota trucks (per day) would just travel a few hundred feet to get their cargo containers.
 The rest of this question is unanswered.

 Several Billion in Federal Funding was given to the Savannah Port to clean up emissions.
 Where can we read about the emissions that port generates and what the main causes are?
+160 semi-trucks will pick up cargo daily to start.
+Additionally, there are semi-trucks within the port that will circle the property to move cargo within the port while producing emissions.

 Is there an updated map of the layout of this facility?